-II.
-Charges on revenue, production or profits of companies, excluding any taxes levied on consumption, such as value added tax, personal income tax, or sales taxes.

-III.
-Levies.

-IV.
-Dividends.

-V. Premiums for initial prospection, discovery and production.

-VI.
-Permits, rentals, access rights and other payments for licences and/or concessions; and c) When the payments have been attributed to a specific project, the total amount, broken down by type of payment, as well as the total amount of the payments in each project.
+- II.
+Charges on revenue, production or profits of companies, excluding any taxes levied on consumption, such as value added tax, personal income tax, or sales taxes. - III.
+Levies. - IV.
+Dividends. - V. Premiums for initial prospection, discovery and production. - VI.
+Permits, rentals, access rights and other payments for licences and/or concessions; and - VII.
+Payments for improvements in infrastructures, excluding those effected in connection with the corporate social responsibility of companies. - c) When the payments have been attributed to a specific project, the total amount, broken down by type of payment, as well as the total amount of the payments in each project.